-Monday’s edition of GMB, hosted by Piers Morgan and Susanna Reid, attracted an average audience of just 670,000 viewers between 6.00am – 9.00am, with an 18.8% audience share.
+Monday’s edition of GMB, fronted by Piers Morgan and Susanna Reid, attracted an average audience of 670,000 viewers between 6.00am – 9.00am, with an 18.8% audience share.
 This is down on what the ITV breakfast show had been getting in recent weeks.

 BBC’s Breakfast benefited as its ratings went from the average of 1.4 million viewers to an impressive 1.64 million on Monday, taking a hefty 45% audience share.